The Pooh Perplex

 The Pooh Perplex is a 1963 book by Frederick Crews that includes essays on Winnie-the-Pooh as a satire of literary criticism.
-Crews published a sequel in 2003, Postmodern Pooh.
+Crews published a sequel in 2001, Postmodern Pooh.

 Background, writing, and publication

-Frederick Crews is an American essayist and literary critic.
+Frederick Crews was an American essayist and literary critic.
 When he published The Pooh Perplex, he was teaching English at the University of California, Berkeley.
 In the 1960s, he sought to write a work that criticized common styles of literary criticism at the time, namely critics allowing their own biases to shape their interpretations of a work, as well as casebooks.
 According to a 2002 interview Crews gave to NPR, he chose Winnie-the-Pooh (1926) to be the subject of his book because it was widely read and "very transparent[...] so that it [could] be exploited by all these critics."
 Crews wrote twelve essays on the book under various pseudonyms that 'analyzed' the book through various lenses such as Marxism.

 The book was first published by E. P. Dutton in 1963.